 In the 1970s, Dr. George Goodheart, Dr. John Diamond and Dr. Roger Callahan each discovered that verbally focusing on a problem or issue (emotional or physical) – while manually stimulating acupuncture points – could bring surprising relief in their patients – particularly with regard to fears, phobias and physical responses to stress.

 Dr. Callahan was so moved by his discoveries in this area that he patented his emerging "tapping" program TFT or Thought Field Therapy.
 Eventually, his focus on "tapping" would completely transform his Psychology practice, which was unheard of in therapeutic circles at that time.
 TFT, while effective and still widely practiced today, was involved and complex.
 It was primarily accessible only to therapists or those willing to make a substantial financial investment in learning the process.
 One of Callahan's students, Gary Craig, was able to synthesize it into a more simplified form – one involving fewer tapping points and far less complexity.
 A Stanford trained engineer and Master of NLP (Neurolinguistic Programming), Craig added key NLP concepts, and called it EFT or Emotional Freedom Techniques.

 EFT first appeared in the late 1990s via Craig's popular website (emofree.com) where he made it available to laypeople via low-cost videos.
 Since that time, it has proliferated steadily beyond traditionally therapeutic circles and taken-on added refinements – many of which were shepherded-in by Craig and his students through experimentation.

 Despite some rapid evolution in the early years, original or "classic" EFT has remained largely unchanged.
-It is this version of EFT that comprises AAMET's model of EFT training.
+It is this version of EFT that comprises EFT International's model of EFT tapping training.